Art of the Devil 2: Plot

 The youths now decide to split up: Por and Ta go off into the jungle to find Panor, leaving Kim and Tair sitting outside the shrine, with Tair (now free of possession) still seeing visions of corpses.
 She panics and runs off, and Kim follows into the dense jungle.
 The boys hear Kim fall down.
 They run to find her, but are separated.
 Ta finds Kim and wrenches a piece of metal from her leg.
 Alone, Por has creepy visions of Panor.
 Ta leaves Kim to look for Por.
 Tair bursts from the jungle, cowering away from her visions.
-After seeing Kim as a walking corpse and in hysterics, Tair rips out her own eyes.
+After seeing Kim as a walking corpse and in hysterics, Tair gouges and rips out her own eyes, ultimately killing herself.

 Por finds Kim, who appears to him as Miss Panor, taunting him about their love affair.
 Firing the gun at Kim, but Ta rescues her just in time.
 Por runs off into the jungle and discovers Panor chanting in her secret hut.
 Por flees, but a vision of Panor appears before him, hamstrings him, and starts pulling out his teeth; Por crawls away and confesses that he had a love spell placed on Panor causing her to seduce him, became jealous when he found out she was also sleeping with the coach and took part in filming them and then placing a pain-inducing curse on Panor as punishment.
 Suddenly, his vision clears and he sees Kim and Ta.
 Kim is repulsed by Por's confession; she and Ta leave Por in the jungle.

 Miss Panor arrives, ties up Por, and takes him to her secret hut.
 She stabs him in the neck with a syringe full of a paralytic agent, then pours boiling water down his throat and slowly burns every inch of his skin with a blowtorch.

 In the jungle, Ta is carrying Kim on his back.
 She begs him to continue without her, but he refuses.
 The two of them come across a small shrine, on which is hanging Noot's bag.
 Her cell phone rings: it's her uncle, wondering where she is.

 In the secret jungle hut, Miss Panor is performing CPR on fatally burned Por in order to inflict more torture on him.
 Meanwhile, police officers converge outside the hut.
 As Miss Panor starts to use a power drill on Por's head, the officers break in and shoot her.